Introduction

 (16,'\0')[:16], m.digest()[:16]))

-If any of the attributes in the RADIUS Access-Request have changed (like the RADIUS ID, User-Name, and so on), the new Authenticator field should be generated and all other fields that depend on it should be recomputed.
-If this is a retransmission, nothing should change.
+If any of the attributes in the RADIUS Access-Request have changed (like the RADIUS ID, User-Name, and so on), the new Authenticator field must be generated and all other fields that depend on it must be recomputed.
+If this is a retransmission, nothing changes.

 The meaning of the Authenticator Header is different for an Access-Request and an Accounting-Request.